oliverjam/learn-dom-rendering/README.md

 ### Challenge 4

-It can be a little verbose to use them, so a helper function to abstract away getting the clone is helpful.
-Write a function `getTemplate` that takes an ID and returns a clone of the template with that ID.

-Use the template element and your `getTemplate` function to create the UI.
-You'll need to edit the HTML file.
+Use the template element to create the same UI.
+You'll need to edit the HTML file too.

 <details>
 <summary>Solution</summary>